 The irony of West and the Warriors is that Warriors owner Joe Lacob, in a spike the football moment, said the Warriors were light years ahead of every other NBA organization.
 The truth is David West is light years ahead of most NBA players.

-His greatest statistical moment this season came in the spring in the comeback game against San Antonio when he scored 15 points, was a +23.
+His greatest statistical moment this past season came in the spring in the comeback game against San Antonio when he scored 15 points, was a +23.
 In a two minute span in the 4th, he grabbed two rebounds- one offensive- he made a 19 foot jumper, another deep perimeter shot, a lay in, he missed an easy shot at the rim, and dished an assist for a Klay Thompson three.
 His five assists that night were second to Stephen Curry.
 He had more assists than rebounds.

-David West’s presence on the Warriors, taking Marreese Speights roster spot, has been invaluable.
+David West’s presence on the Warriors, taking Marreese Speights roster spot, was invaluable.
 He’s not going to drain threes.
 He eschews the spotlight or accolades for individualism.
 But he will be tough in the post.
 He will be a competitor, attacking the game with heart beating loudly, very old school.
 A human person who cares about other human persons, that is David West.
 That has been his career.

 “My work speaks for itself.
 I’m a part of grassroots organizations.
 I’m about getting outside of this celebrity.
 Letting people get a real perspective.”